project-oak/silveroak/kami/counter/README.md

 ```

 We can create a top level simulation test bench [counter4_tb.cpp](counter4_tb.cpp) for use with the
-open source [Verilator](https://www.veripool.org/wiki/verilator) Verilog smulator and simulate the generated Verilog to make sure it does actually behave like a counter.
+open source [Verilator](https://www.veripool.org/wiki/verilator) Verilog simulator and simulate the generated Verilog to make sure it does actually behave like a counter.
 Running the simulation produces a waveform
 trace file `counter4_tb.vcd` which we can view with a VCD waveform visulaization program like
 [GTKWave](http://gtkwave.sourceforge.net/):